casiano5/ElizaRemastered/README.md

 [NodeJS](https://nodejs.org/)

 ## Running Instructions
-`npm run build` in project root
+`npm run dev` in project root
+or alternatively:
-`npm run electron:start` in project root
+`npm run build` in project root to build the Vue.js app `npm run electron:start` in project root to start the electron instance

 ## Testing instructions
 `pytest` in `/python`